amankumar-in/learning/FIRE/financial-audit-report.md

 }
 ```

 ### 3.3.
-Life Expectancy Does Not Significantly Impact Calculations
+Life Expectancy Does Not Significantly Impact Calculations - done

 **Problem:** Changing life expectancy has minimal effect on corpus calculations.